 Fig. 7: Device Manager window highlighting the Ports drop down The list of board slot numbers on the left hand side of the ICE Control GUI will illuminate, indicating which boards are installed.
 Boards can be selected from this list by clicking on the numbers to navigate to the control options for the corresponding ICE board.
 Locking a Laser to Spectroscopy After making all the necessary connections you will need to find spectroscopy.
-This can be done by enabling the laser and setting the Laser Current to a value which gives the desired output power in the ICE-CS1 menu (see figure 10), and then modifying the setpoint temperature of the QT1 card.
-First ensure that the T Min and T Max temperatures are configured to safe values for your system, then click on the TSet(C) field to enter a new value with the keyboard.
-For the D2-100 it is recommended to set Stage 1 (Top) to 25°C, and to keep Stage 2 (Bottom) between 15°C and 30°C. 2024/05/14 21:50 7/12 ICE Box Quick Start Guide
+This can be done by enabling the laser through the ICE CS1 menu and setting the Laser Current to a value which gives the desired output (see figure 10).
+From there, modify the setpoint temperature of the QT1 card to the temperature specified in your D2-100's documentation.
+To do this, first ensure that the T Min and T Max temperatures are configured to safe values for your system, then click on the TSet(C) field to enter a new value with the keyboard.
+For the D2-100 it is recommended to set Stage 1 (Top) to 25°C, and to keep Stage 2 (Bottom) between 15°C and 30°C. 2024/05/14 01:55 7/12 ICE Box Quick Start Guide